esaamm/AWS-CI-CD-Projects-Something-went-wrong/README.md

 1. Docker Build checked
 2. Github Workflow
-3. Iam User In AWS
+3. Created IAM User in AWS

-## Docker Setup In EC2 commands to be Executed
+## In EC2 CLI, Docker Setup commands to be Executed :

 #optinal